 Not all hybrid cars work in the same way; some cars can run solely using the electric motor at low speeds, whilst others only use the electric motor to provide the main engine with extra help.
 Plug-in hybrids are cars that have larger batteries and can run for longer on the electric motor alone.
 But you need to recharge these at electrical outlets after a certain level of use.

-The running costs of hybrid and electric cars are generally lower than that of traditional petrol or diesel powered cars, and some also offer additional financial benefits such as lower road tax.
+The running costs of hybrid and electric cars are generally lower than that of traditional petrol or diesel-powered cars.
+Some also offer additional financial benefits such as lower road tax.
 However, they are generally more expensive to buy in comparison to some petrol or diesel equivalents.

 The cost of charging an electric car depends on the size of car battery and on the charging source – prices will vary if you are using a public rapid charging point versus a cheaper home electricity supply.
 For example, a Nissan LEAF has a 40kWh battery, so to fully charge the battery from empty would cost £4 using a 10p per kWh home energy supply.
 Using a public rapid charging point would be more expensive.